 - Murad, Abdal Hakim.
 Commentary on the Eleventh Contentions.
 Quilliam Press: Cambridge, 2012; 51.

-About the author: Dimashqee is a student of history and politics, focusing on statecraft, geopolitics, and world history (including Islamic civilisation and rise & decline theory).
-You can follow him on Twitter here.
+About the Author: Dimashqee is a student of history and politics, focusing on statecraft, geopolitics, and world history (including Islamic civilisation and rise & decline theory).